LoRyder1/LoRyder1.github.io/unit1_projects/Network_Technologies.md

 #Link-state routing protocol

 Link state routing protocols are one of the two main classes of routing protocols used in packet switching networks for computer communications, the other being distance-vector routing protocols.
 This contrasts with distance-vector routing protocols, which work by having each node share its routing table with its neighbours.
 In a link-state protocol the only information passed between nodes is connectivity related.
 Link-state algorithms are sometimes characterized informally as each router, "telling teh world about its neighbours".

+#Distance-vector routing protocola

+A distance-vector routing protocol requires that a router informs its neighbors of topology changes periodically.
+Compared to link-state protocols, which require a router to inform all the nodes in a network of topology changes, distance-vector routing protocols have less computational complexity and message overhead.